-The combination of several herbs provides synergy so that the action of the mixture is greater than the sum of the medicinal actions of the individual herbs.
+Herbalists produce a remedy for the individual, usually containing a mixture of several herbs.
+The combination of different herbs provides synergy.
+The action of the mixture is greater than the sum of the medicinal actions of the individual herbs.